ClouDesire/docusaurus/docs/syndication.md

 Content-Type: application/json; charset=utf-8

 {
-    "en": "Welcome to your new $application instance!
-Start by...", "it": "Benvenuto nella tua nuova $applicazione!
+    "en": "Welcome to your new application instance!
+Start by...", "it": "Benvenuto nella tua nuova applicazione!
 Per iniziare..."
 }
 ```

 #### Providing application credentials

-Vendors can add credentials for first-time access to the application.
+You can add credentials for the first access to the application, that will be
+shown to the customer after the provisioning is complete.

 Credentials have a unique `key`, a `value` and a localized `description`.
 They
 are weighted so they can be returned to the customer in a specified order.